bodo-ai/Bodo/docs/source/getting_started.rst

 --------------------------------

-We use a simple data transformation example to discuss some key Bodo concepts.
+We use a simple data transformation example to discuss some of the key Bodo concepts.

 Generate data
 ~~~~~~~~~~~~~